mohitbhagwani94/AutomateGitPullAndPush/README.md

 ```

 **Note**
-It you don't want to commit script.sh file.
+If you don't want to commit script.sh file.
 We have two solution
 >1.
 Add script.sh in .gitignore file.
 >2.
 Uncomment ```git reset script.sh``` this line in script.sh file.